 However, dogs are more likely to pick up on your own stress than cats, so it may be kinder all round to have them out of the way when moving home.
 If you can’t do this, then consider using a relaxing pheromone spray which you can buy over the counter at a pet shop.
 These sprays work well to calm dogs down if they show signs of anxiety, and they are safe too.
 Our Moving Home Advice would be that it might also be worth locking your dog in a single room of your new home, as you would with a cat, to keep them out of the way.

 If you have a large tropical fish tank, you will need to plan ahead.
 Remove the fish and put them in a poly-box fish transport container which you can borrow or hire from an aquatic centre.
 These containers are used in the industry for transporting fish and are ideal.
 Use water from the tank to store them until the day of the move.
 Fish tanks are extremely heavy, so do not try and move one yourself.
 Leave it to the professionals, who are used to moving heavy items safely.
-Set your tank up and transfer the fish back in to their normal environment as soon as possible when you arrive at the new property.
+Set your tank up and transfer the fish back in to their normal environment as soon as possible when you move to the new property in Milton Keynes.
 They may not feed for a couple of days after the transfer.

 We hope this moving home advice will help you and if you have any stranger and more exotic pets that need transporting that are not listed above then give Hobbs house removals a call and we will do our best to advise you.